-- Activation fee (one-off payment to go live)
+- Activation fee (one-off payment when you take the service)

 - Service (payable monthly once you are live)

-So, if you are a Band E property in Houghton requiring a broadband-only package from Virgin, but also wanting to replace your current landline for a non-Virgin VoIP (i.e. internet phone) service, your cost build up would be as follows:
+So, if you would like a broadband-only package from Virgin Media, but would also like to replace your current landline for a non-Virgin VoIP (i.e. internet phone) service, your cost build up would be as follows:

 £20 activation fee + £40 (typical) standard install fee + £37.25 per month for broadband + £10 per month for VoIP telephone.

-Once you have finished paying the Community Contribution, and the one-off activation fee, your payments per month would be £47.25 for a 200Mbit/s service that is considerably faster and more robust than the current competition.
+Once you have paid the community contribution, activation and install fees your payments per month would be £47.25 for a 200Mbit/s service that is considerably faster and more robust than the current competition.